wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 "Nothing nervous about it."
 Ms. Kestrel's voice was matter-of-fact.
 "Some people are born with better hearing than others.
 Some have better eyesight.
 You seem to have better... let's call it environmental awareness.
 It's not common, but it's not unheard of either."

 Ivy looked around the reading room, suddenly seeing it differently.
 The way Ms. Kestrel had positioned herself gave her a clear view of every entrance and exit.
-The small brass lantern wasn't the only unusual item in her bag—Ivy caught glimpses of what looked like chalk sticks, a small notebook bound in oiled leather, and several other brass implements she couldn't identify.
+The small brass lantern wasn't the only unusual item in her bag; Ivy caught glimpses of what looked like chalk sticks, a small notebook bound in oiled leather, and several other brass implements she couldn't identify.

 "Are you some kind of scientist?"
 Ivy asked.